stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 }
 ```

-The sampler is modified to clamp texture coordinates:
+Where the sampler is modified to clamp texture coordinates:

 ```java
 public Sampler sampler() {